agentloopfyi/agentloopfyi.github.io/index.markdown

 <img class="face-img" src="{{ " /assets/self.png" | prepend: site.baseurl }}" />

 Hi there!
-I am <a href="https://www.linkedin.com/in/sauravdey" target="_blank">Saurav</a>, writing my opinionated views on things I am interested in, mostly on distributed systems, data-intensive applications and agentic AI, and (the hard and soft skills of) software engineering.
+I am <a href="https://www.linkedin.com/in/sauravdey" target="_blank">Saurav</a>, writing my opinionated views on things I am interested in, mostly on distributed systems, agentic AI and (the hard and soft skills of) software engineering.

 ✨ [Learn AI](/learn-ai) — Collecting some awesome content on AI.